cedricwangyu/DPNF/README.md

 * Scipy 1.8.0
 * Cvsim6

-cvsim6 is limited for experiment with circuit model, which is contained in folder [supplMatHarrod20](https://github.com/cedricwangyu/DPNF/tree/master/supplMatHarrod20).
+cvsim6 is for the experiments based on the circuit model, which is contained in folder [supplMatHarrod20](https://github.com/cedricwangyu/DPNF/tree/master/supplMatHarrod20).
 To complile this package, please cd to the folder [models](https://github.com/cedricwangyu/DPNF/tree/master/supplMatHarrod20/models) and execute the following in terminal
 ```
 python3 setup.py build_ext --inplace